-Instant access to payroll information with the online self-service employer dashboard.
-Both you and your accountant can have remote and secure access to employee payslips, payroll reports, amounts due to Revenue, annual leave requests and employee contact details.
+Provide clients with online self-service access to payroll information.
+Clients will have remote and secure access to payslips, payroll reports, amounts due to Revenue, annual leave requests and employee contact details.

 Employee Self-Service Portal

 Invite employees to their own self-service online portal.
 This secure system would provide employees with direct access to his or her personal data.
 Employees can securely view and download payslips, P60s and P45s and easily submit holiday requests, view leave taken and leave remaining.